1. Do the small tasks first

 When you write your to-do list, put the small, easy tasks at the top.
-Research has suggested that when we complete a task, no matter how big or small, we get a rush of the ‘motivation molecule’ dopamine.
-And that rush can help motivate you for the rest of the day.
-On the other hand, unfinished tasks can occupy your mind and make it more difficult to concentrate on anything else until they’re finished.
+Research suggests that when you complete something, no matter how big or small, you get a rush of dopamine in your brain.
+This is sometimes referred to as the ‘motivation molecule’.
+The increase can help to keep you motivated towards ticking off the next tasks on your list.
+Equally, unfinished business can occupy your mind and make it more difficult to concentrate on anything else until you get the job done.

-The last thing you want to hear when you have too much on your plate is to take care of your diet and exercise.
-However this is vital to performing at your best.
-Certain foods aid brain power and concentration.
-And exercise has been shown to have immediate positive effects on mood and mental sharpness.
-Taking just 20 minutes to go for a run or plan your meals for the week could be time you get back in increased productivity.
+Certain foods aid brain power and concentration, while exercise has been shown to have immediate positive effects on mood and alertness.
+Making time for exercise and a healthy diet isn’t always easy.
+But remember, taking just 20 minutes to go for a run or cook a healthy lunch could be time you get back in increased productivity.

 7. Take a breath

 If you find yourself feeling overwhelmed, try a simple breathing exercise to clear your mind and reduce stress.
 Find a quiet, comfortable place where you can sit down for a few minutes.
 Breathe deeply in and out, focusing on your breath.
 Your mind will naturally wander, but when it does, bring it back to just thinking about your breath and the sensation as it enters your body